SalokinGreen/NAI4Obsidian/README.md

 NAI recently introduced the update 'Persistent API Token Access' which gives you an api key that's a permanent solution, at least until you generate a new one.

+### Sub

+You need a subscription to NovelAI to use this plugin.
+You can get one [here](https://novelai.net/).

+### Features

-### Generating
+## Generating

 There are two commands, "generate" and "retry".
 Generate will generate a new prompt and retry will retry the last prompt.
 You have to asign a hotkey to these commands in the settings.

-### Sub

-You need a subscription to NovelAI to use this plugin.
-You can get one [here](https://novelai.net/).
+## Settings

+Almost all settings that NovelAI offers are there.
+Only things missing, but planned, are biases, bans, EOS, and custom whitelist.

+## Lorebook

+There's a lorebook for you to use, like on NovelAI! _Just simpler._

 # Disclaimer